ARTICLE I—NAME AND LOCATION

 All powers of the Library Board are vested in it as a Board, and none at all in its individual members.
 The individual Trustee has no power to act for the Board in any way, unless authorized to do so by the Board itself.
 The Shaker Heights Public Library will provide reasonable coverage to indemnify trustees in the performance of their duties.

-Section 3.
-The order of business for regular meetings of the Board shall include, but not be limited to, the following items which shall be covered in the sequence shown so far as circumstances permit:
+Section 4.
+The order of business for regular meetings of the Board shall include, but not be limited to, the following items which shall be covered so far as circumstances permit:

 - Approval of minutes of previous meeting.